victorgan/victorgan.github.io/_posts/2014-08-18-useful-sites-for-research.md

 care if my notes on are in the wrong category.

-OneNote also allows you to import PDFs to annotate, but the ease of annotation isn't outweighed by the propensity for bit rot.
+OneNote also allows you to import PDFs to annotate, but the ease of annotation isn't outweighed by the potential for bit rot.
 I haven't tried Evernote.

 Good: